FrostyX/infra-docs/dns.rst

 As part of our Content Distribution Network we use geodns for certain zones.
 At the moment just ``fedoraproject.org`` and ``*.fedoraproject.org`` zones.
-We've got proxy servers all over the US, in Europe and in the UK.
+We've got proxy servers all over the US and in Europe.
 We are now sending users to proxy servers that are near them.
 The current list of available 'zone areas' are:

 * DEFAULT
 * EU
-* GB
 * NA

 DEFAULT contains all the zones.
-So someone who does not seem to be in or near the EU, GB, or NA would get directed to any random set.
+So someone who does not seem to be in or near the EU, or NA would get directed to any random set.
 (South Africa for example doesn't get directed to any particular server).

 .. important::